IBM-Cloud/docs-services/README.md

 **Important:** For IBM Bluemix Service 3rd party service docs, you are only required to have a **Getting started with service_name** topic (getting_started_template/index.md).
 You can link off to your full documentation from the related links.

 ## Using the Copyright and Last Updated header (Required)
-Both the span of years your content has been published across, and the last date that you updated your content must be included within YAML at the top of your file.
+Both the span of years your content has been published across, and the last date that you updated your content must be included within YAML at the top of your file, as shown in the following example:

 ```
 ---

 copyright: